MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/power-automate-for-desktop-proxy-settings.md

 ---
 # Configure Power Automate for desktop proxy settings

-In some organizations, web requests from various Power Automate for desktop components (service, update service, console, designer, robot, etc..) may need to go through a network proxy server to access the Microsoft cloud services.
+In some organizations, web requests from various Power Automate for desktop components (service, update service, console, designer, robot, etc..) may need to go through a network proxy server to access Microsoft cloud services.

 ## When to configure the proxy settings